eXpServer/expserver.github.io/docs/roadmap/phase-2/stage-14.md

 Now try how the browser responds if the file is not present in public folder.

 ::: tip AUTOMATED TESTS
-You can verify your implementation using the [Stage 14 Automated Tests](/tester/tests/stage14).
+Verify your implementation using the [Stage 14 Automated Tests](/tester/tests/stage14).
 :::

 ## Experiment #1